telerik/fiddler-everywhere-docs/get-started/quickstart-windows.md

 1. Run the **Fiddler Everywhere** exe file to go through the installation process.

+Fiddler Everywhere for Windows offers you the flexibility to select the installation scope based on your preferences.
+You can opt for a **per user** installation, limiting access to the currently logged-in user, or choose a **per machine** installation, allowing all users on the host machine to utilize Fiddler Everywhere.
+Note that simultaneous execution of multiple instances of Fiddler Everywhere on the same host machine is not supported.

+When Fiddler Everywhere is installed per machine, each individual user should log into Fiddler Everywhere with their own credentials and the generated data won't be accessible from the other users.

 ## Step 2: Create Your Fiddler Account